-If you have been accepted to participate in the semester program, but have even the slightest consideration to stay for the academic year program, please follow the visa requirements that will cover your stay in the country.
-Students who decide to lengthen their stay in Mendoza to the whole year will be required to return between semesters and apply for another student visa.
+If you have been accepted to participate in the fall semester program, but have even the slightest consideration to stay for the academic year program, please apply for the long-stay visa.
+Students who decide to lengthen their stay in Málaga to the whole year will be required to return between semesters and apply for a student visa.
+Please note that you may not be able to apply for and receive a student visa in the break period between the fall and spring semesters.